jhgarner/Xest-Window-Manager/xest-site/userguide.rst

 some action, it is applied to whatever is the Input Controller's immediate child.
 Like the Monitor, you can move the Input Controller around the screen.

-Floating
-^^^^^^^^

-In it's current state, this Tiler is kind of broken.
-When it worked better, it let you escape the confines of a Tiling Window Manager by having floating Tilers and a background Tiler.
+On the border, an Input Controller is represented as "*".

 Zooming
 -------

-Take a moment to imagine your typical Gnome/I3/Window workflow assuming you're making use of virtual desktops.
-In most of those options, you have some kind of task or overview mode to help you see the bigger picture.
-For example, in Gnome it looks like this:...  and in Windows it looks something like this.
-Pay particular attention to the little boxes showing you each virtual desktop.
+Take a moment to imagine your typical Gnome/Windows workflow assuming you're making use of virtual desktops.
+In those options, you have some kind of task or overview mode to help you see the bigger picture.
+For example, in Gnome it happens when you press the windows key.
+In Windows it happens when you press the virtual desktop button on the taskbar.
 When you enter this kind of view, it's almost like you're "zooming out" from the desktop you had been working in.
 Instead of looking at one desktop, you can now see several.
-Likewise, you can click on one of those desktops to "zoom in" on whatever you're working on.
+Likewise, you can usually click on one of the desktops to zoom back in on whatever you were working on.

 This zooming concept is taken to the extreme in Xest as it's your primary way of moving around.
-By making zooming explicit, we can get features like workspaces and maximization in one "simple" idea.
-In no time, you'll find your efficiency zooming past it's former self :)
+By making zooming explicit, we can get features like workspaces and window maximization in one "simple" idea.
+In no time, you'll find your efficiency zooming past its former self :)

 Zooming can be applied to either the Input Controller or the Monitor.
 Check out the list of actions when configuring Xest for more details.